akshaybabloo/CPP-Notes/README.md

 **Running the CPP files**

 1. Open your command prompt, by doing `WINDOWS + R` and type in `cmd`.
-2. To run the built `test.cpp`, you would have to go to the project folder `CPP > Build > CPP.exe`.
+2. To execute the built `test.cpp`, You would have to go to the project folder `CPP > Build > CPP.exe`.
 Drag and drop `CPP.exe` on the command prompt the press `Enter`, this will output `hello`.

 ## 2 Basics

 C++ inherits most of its code style from C language, but both are very different from each other.
-Lets consider an example:
+Let's consider an example:

 See [2_1_HelloWorld.cpp](https://github.com/akshaybabloo/CPP-Notes/blob/master/2_Basics/2_1_HelloWorld.cpp)